MidnightP/bnb-starter-kit/README.md

 css or sass or scss or less in combination with create-react-app ?

-think about how to source .env inside the container

 ### Back End

-simplify checkAuthenticated - checkPermissions combination `req.writefields` is probably not there

 ### Front End

 1) Can we get the buffer (in the back-end) from the preview reference to the blob?
 Probably not.